Before Washington, Bondi had a conventional law-and-order resume

 In February 2025 Bondi publicly framed the first Epstein file release as a transparency effort.
 By March 17, 2026, House Oversight had subpoenaed her over DOJ's handling of the Epstein files, and by April 3, 2026 AP reported she was out as attorney general after what the wire described as a tenure that upended DOJ's culture of independence from the White House.

-That is why the story hangs together.
 The same career that ran through a Trump-linked charity controversy and foreign-agent work for Qatar ended with Congress still fighting her over transparency and the press describing DOJ under her as an instrument of loyalty rather than distance.